qtlHD/qtlHD/doc/hmm.md

 For the encodings of both the true genotypes and the observed marker genotypes, the X chromosome can be treated in *exactly* the same way as the autosomes.
-We just need some system for identifying the sex of each individual as well as its cross information.
+We just need some system for identifying the sex of each individual as well as its cross information, and we need to handle the observed marker genotype data somewhat specially.

 I would suggest: